Salon at La Foce

 This is not a retreat.
 Not a conference.
 Not a tour.

 It is a gathering.
-A salon, in the original sense: named for the room where it happened, the living room, the place where people came together not to be productive but to be alive to each other and to ideas.
+A salon, in the original sense of the word, named for the room where it happened, the living room, the salone.
+The place where people came together to be alive to each other and to ideas.
+The tradition stretches from the Enlightenment parlors of Paris to the hills above Florence, where Bernard Berenson gathered writers, artists, and intellectuals at Villa I Tatti for decades.
+That is the gathering I am reviving at La Foce.

 Logistics